Is China Safe to Visit? — Traveler Safety Information

 Insurance: To be on the safe side, we are affiliated with some of the best online travel insurance companies selling insurance for your China vacation.

-By and large China is safe, but petty crime is on the increase and tourists are particularly vulnerable.
+By and large China is a relatively low crime country, but petty crime is on the increase and tourists are particularly vulnerable.
 A basic knowledge of potential risks and common scams are useful to help you have a smooth and safe trip in China.

 - Take precautions and use common sense, particularly around the tourist areas and in crowded places like markets.